Sun-dried tomatoes give this vegan spaghetti squash recipe a savory pop. Hearty from chickpeas & kale, it's a great fall or winter weeknight dinner.

 Instructions

-2. Prepare your squash following the directions in this post.
+- Prepare the spaghetti squash following the directions in this post.

-3. In a large skillet over medium heat, add enough olive oil to lightly coat the pan, then add the shallots, the whole garlic clove (we’ll remove it later), rosemary, chile flakes, and pinches of salt and pepper.
+- In a large skillet over medium heat, add enough olive oil to lightly coat the pan, then add the shallots, the whole garlic clove (we’ll remove it later), rosemary, a pinch of red pepper flakes, a few pinches of salt, and several grinds of pepper.

-4. Once the shallot starts to soften add the chickpeas and cook for a few minutes until lightly golden brown.
+- Once the shallot starts to soften, add the chickpeas and cook for a few minutes until lightly golden brown.
 If you’re using roasted chickpeas, add them at the end of the recipe instead.
 Remove the garlic clove, add the kale and lemon juice, and stir.

-5. Once the kale is partially wilted, add the squash strands, the sun-dried tomatoes, a little grated Parmesan, and more salt and pepper, to taste.
+- Once the kale is partially wilted, add the squash strands, the sun-dried tomatoes, a little grated Parmesan, and more salt and pepper, to taste.
 Toss to incorporate.
-Remove from heat and top with toasted pine nuts and extra grated cheese.
+Remove from the heat and top with the toasted pine nuts and more grated cheese.

 Notes